Aparna Popat: Retirement

-After 17 years of professional badminton, she retired from the game in 2006 after suffering a wrist injury that remained un-diagnosed.
-She remained undefeated at the National championships.
-Post retirement she was employed with Indian Oil Corporation in Mumbai till 2015.
+After 17 years of professional badminton, Popat retired from the game in 2006 after suffering a wrist injury that remained undiagnosed.
+She remained undefeated at the national championships.
+Post-retirement, Popat was employed with the Indian Oil Corporation in Mumbai until 2015.

 Coaching

 Aparna Popat took up the coaching role for the Mumbai Masters in the first edition of the Indian Badminton League.

 Awards

-She was conferred the Arjuna Award in 2005, one of the highest sporting honors in India awarded by the Government of India.
+Popat received the Arjuna Award in 2005, one of the highest sporting honors awarded by the Government of India.

-She was one of the 17 participants to be selected from around the world and the lone Indian to be selected for the Global Sports Mentoring Programme, an initiative by the promoted by Hillary Clinton, US Secretary of State and ESPN.
+She was one of seventeen participants from around the world—and the lone Indian—to be selected for the Global Sports Mentoring Programme, an initiative promoted by then-U.S. Secretary of State Hillary Clinton and ESPN.
 This prestigious programme was aimed at empowering women and girls through sport.